Ski courses in Piedmont: learn to ski on more than 1,200 km of slopes

 Courses for groups of all ages and skill levels

-Are you no longer a child but have decided you want to learn to ski?
+Are you no longer a child but have decided you want to learn skiing?
 No problem, ski schools in Piedmont are open to beginners of all ages, because it’s never too late to fall in love with skiing!

 The advantage of group classes is that you are placed in groups with students of the same level and – in the case of children and teens – the same age group.
-In this way one improves not only through the teachings of the instructor but also through comparison with other students, with the possibility of making new friends on the ski slopes.
+This way, you get to improve not only through the teachings of the instructor but also through comparison with other students, with the possibility of making new friends on the ski slopes.

-Of course, it is possible to participate in classes or take private lessons at any level of experience to perfect technique, gain greater fluency and confidence, and improve your performance overall.
+Of course, it is possible to participate in classes or take private lessons at any level of experience to perfect technique, gain greater fluency and confidence, and improve your overall performance.

-How much does a ski instructor course cost in Piedmont?
+How much does a ski course cost in Piedmont?

 Private ski lessons, on the other hand, cost an average of €40 per hour if conducted on an individual basis.
 The hourly price per person is lowered if the class is held in a shared class with a mini-group of friends.
-Possible discounts can be obtained on the purchase of 10-lesson booklets, a convenient choice for those who already know they spend a lot of time in the mountains.
+Some schools offer a discount with the purchase of 10-lesson booklets, a convenient choice for those who already know they spend a lot of time in the mountains.